International Center The Application Processes

 NEVER WRITE YOUR SOCIAL SECURITY NUMBER ON THE APPLICATION FORM!

-There are always things for David Clapp to sign, and usually, faculty must write letters.
-The OCS Office will mail your program application for you; do not submit the on-line version, but you may wish to download, fill out, and print the application forms.
+There are always things for the Director of International Programs to sign, and usually faculty members must write supporting letters.
+The International Center will mail your program application for you; do not submit the on-line version, but you may wish to download, fill out, and print the application forms.

 Make sure you provide complete contact information to the program including e-mails you use, cell phones, home and campus addresses and phone numbers.
 Answer all questions completely and accurately.
 Be honest in all aspects; if you have any medical condition, learning or physical disabilities, TELL THEM.
 Include a physician’s letter if requested.
 Study abroad programs are usually able to assist with many types of situations, but they will be able to help you best if they know ahead of time and can prepare.

-After you have filled-out the application as well as you can, bring everything to Center Hall 112 for assistance, review, advice, signatures, and mailing.
+After you have filled out the application as well as you can, bring everything to the International Center for assistance, review, advice, signatures, and mailing.
 DO NOT DELAY because you don’t understand something, are waiting on a professor, or anything else.
 You must get in line for your program ASAP.
 Our OCS web site includes rather complete information concerning the financing of off-campus study, billing and financial aid.
 Parents are encouraged to read all of this information carefully.

 Wabash Transcript: If the program organization requests a transcript, go to the Registrar's Office, Center 115, fill out the request slip with the sponsor's address and turn it in for processing.
 Do NOT mail it yourself.
 An official transcript goes directly from the Registrar's Office to your program.
 Make sure that you request from your program a final transcript sent to the Wabash Registrar upon completion.

-Faculty Recommendation: This should always be from teaching faculty who know you, and have experienced your performance in their class.
+Faculty Recommendations: These should always come from teaching faculty who know you and have experienced your performance in class.
 Look over the questions to be addressed to help you decide who would be best.
 If there is a recommendation form, or instructions, fill out your part (name, address, program, etc.) then hand it to the professor with a stamped envelope addressed to the program.
 Ask the professor to send it directly.

-Application fee: This is your obligation; write a check or provide appropriate credit card info.
+Program Application fee: This is your obligation; please write a check or provide appropriate credit card information.